FortinetCloudCSE/k8s-101-workshop/content/02Hugo/3_Task2.md

 weight: 2
 ---

+### Objective
-### Objective: Learn the basic building blocks of Kubernetes.
+Learn the basic building blocks of Kubernetes.

-Description:
+## Description

 Dive into the foundational concepts of Kubernetes, including Pods, ReplicaSets, Deployments, Services, and Namespaces.
 Understand the lifecycle of a Pod and how Kubernetes manages application deployment and scaling.

-Let's start with deploy an application on your cluster
+### Let’s Start with Deploying an Application on Your Cluster

 Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of it.
-To do so, you create a Kubernetes **Deployment**.
+To do this, you create a Kubernetes Deployment.

-The **Deployment** instructs Kubernetes how to create and update instances of your application.
-Once you've created a **Deployment**, the Kubernetes control plane schedules the application instances included in that Deployment to run on individual Nodes in the cluster.
+A **Deployment** instructs Kubernetes on how to create and update instances of your application.
+After creating a Deployment, the Kubernetes control plane schedules the application instances included in that Deployment to run on individual nodes in the cluster.

 Once the application instances are created, a Kubernetes Deployment controller continuously monitors those instances.
-If the Node hosting an instance goes down or is deleted, the Deployment controller replaces the instance with an instance on another Node in the cluster.
-This provides a self-healing mechanism to address machine failure or maintenance.
+If the node hosting an instance goes down or is deleted, the Deployment controller replaces the instance with an instance on another node in the cluster.
+This mechanism provides self-healing to address machine failure or maintenance.

-We use **kubectl** to do deployment. kubectl will use the configure file which under `~/kube/config` to authenticate iteself to interactive with kube-api-server.

-### kubectl basics
+We use the kubectl command to create deployments in Kubernetes. kubectl relies on a configuration file found at ~/.kube/config for authentication and communication with the kube-api-server.
+Running `kubectl config view` displays details about the kube-API server, including its address, name, and the client's key and certificate.

+To use kubectl from your personal client machine, you need to copy the ~/.kube/config file from the server to your client machine.
+Additionally, ensure your client machine can connect to the kube-API server's address.
+It's also important for the kube-API server to recognize your client's IP address as a trusted source by adding it to a whitelist.
+This setup ensures secure communication between your client machine and the Kubernetes cluster's control plane.

+We have configured the master node's Ubuntu VM to also serve as a client node for accessing the Kubernetes cluster.
+Therefore, once you SSH into the master node VM, you can directly use kubectl for cluster management and operations.

+- **kubectl**

 The common format of a kubectl command is: **kubectl action resource**

 This performs the specified action (like create, describe or delete) on the specified resource (like node or deployment).
 You can use --help after the subcommand to get additional info about possible parameters (for example: kubectl get nodes --help).